clintam/surf/README.md

 #### Application

-Meet surfbot, the bot that surfs the web so you don't have to.
+Meet the sentiment surfer, the bot that surfs the web and provides sentiment analysis.
 Tell it about some websites, and a bot will visit them for you.
+Phrases from each site are extracted (via CSS selector) and the results are feed into a machine learning model to predict sentiment of the phrase.
-Important bits of the website are presented in a web ui as well as a (slack) chatbot.
+The website phrases and sentiments are expsoed in a web ui as well as a (slack) chatbot.

 ![Demo](https://raw.githubusercontent.com/clintam/surf/master/demo.gif "Demo screen capture")

 ### Dev guide

+A polyglot stack:
-A sweet nodejs stack using mongo, react, socket.io, and botkit.
+ * javascript backend and frontend with nodejs react, socket.io, botkit, and mongo.
-Infrastructure is managed with docker and make.
+ * python backend with tensorflow and flask Infrastructure is managed with docker and make.

-Pretty basic functionality, but built with some tech bling:
+Tech bling:
 * Real time updates with websockets
 * A chat interface (slack)
-* Isomorphic javascript: same web client used in server and browser
+* Isomorphic javascript: same code used in server and browser
+* Tensorflow

 Developer sanity is achieved via:
 * Leveraging modern javascript (ES6)